sage-code/maj/basic.md

 * tu vidu'fu me suv!  = you will see me often!
 * tu vidu'se me foa!  = you can see me sometime!
 * jo vidu'pa te nuc!  = I have never seen you!
-* jo vidu'se ve nau!  = I see you all now!
+* jo vidu'se ve aku!  = I see you all now!

 Structure of above propositions: Subject + verb'time + objective + adverb.